 As I have little knowledge of the Underground and there is not much point in re-inventing the wheel please refer to District Dave’s London Underground Site which has a good deal about the recruitment and training of London Underground train drivers.
 There is also a good deal about the trains and a description of a typical day’s work.
 (Many thanks to Dave for these links).

-Much of Dave’s information can also be found on Tubeprune, an unofficial website for people working on the London Underground and those interested in it.
+Much of Dave’s information can also be found on Tubeprune, an unofficial website for people that have become a tube driver.
 Tubeprune is one of the best sites about the Underground.

 The London Underground Selection Process Can Consist Of:

 – Online Multiple Choice Ability Test

 – Assessment Centre